-Theme Research Findings Policy and Delivery Implications The economic performance of Plan for Growth clusters in the West Midlands has been mixed in recent years, but overall they are growing faster than the regional economy average.
-The WMCA should implement clear mechanisms for monitoring cluster growth over time, and integrate wi future functional developments such as the propose Economic Development Vehicle (EDV) Clusteropportunities that the WestPerformanceon; the high-performing andand Futureshould be prioritised to support There are several new and fast evolving economic opportunities that the West Midlands can capitalise on; the high-performing and high-potential ones should be prioritised to support the further growth of existing clusters and new market opportunities.
-The West Midlands' share of public R&D funding still lags behind several regions, and the current ecosystem could be strengthened to more effectively respond to key inhibitors to R&D investment, and the opportunity of Government led long-term R&D budgets.
-Utilising a mix of clarity, capability and curation, the WMCA needs to present a strong justification for R&D funding to Government by demonstrating the capacit and ability to deliver R&D effectively within the region including as the region's new Economic Development Vehicle (EDV) emerges.
+Theme Research Findings Policy and Delivery Implications Cluster Performance and Future Opportunities The economic performance of Plan for Growth clusters in the West Midlands has been mixed in recent years, but overall they are growing faster than the regional economy average.
+The WMCA should implement clear mechanisms for There are several new and fast evolving economic opportunities that the West Midlands can capitalise on; the high-performing and high-potential ones should be prioritised to support the further growth of existing clusters and new market opportunities. monitoring cluster growth over time, and integrate with future functional developments such as the proposed Economic Development Vehicle (EDV) The West Midlands' share of public R&D funding still lags behind several regions, and the current ecosystem could be strengthened to more effectively respond to key inhibitors to R&D investment, and the opportunity of Government led long-term R&D budgets.
+Utilising a mix of clarity, capability and curation, the WMCA needs to present a strong justification for R&D funding to Government by demonstrating the capacity and ability to deliver R&D effectively within the region, including as the region's new Economic Development Vehicle (EDV) emerges.

 Theme Research Findings Policy and Delivery Implications Artificial Intelligence (AI) represents a considerable opportunity and challenge for the West Midlands.
 The region's approach to Artificial Intelligence (AI) is critical, and will be multi-faceted, reflecting a range of key considerations across economic growth, skills, public trust and ethics / governance.
-Technology Adoption There are significant productivity and labour market benefits associated with the greater adoption of Robotics and Autonomous Systems The approach to technology adoption, via the likes of AI and RAS, will differ considerably across businesses in the region, requiring a tailored approach to the needs of different organisations and clusters.
+Technology Adoption There are significant productivity and labour market benefits associated with the greater adoption of Robotics and Autonomous Systems The approach to technology adoption, via the likes of AI an RAS, will differ considerably across businesses in the region, requiring a tailored approach to the needs of different organisations and clusters.
 (RAS) in West Midlands manufacturing, and the region has the opportunity to be a leading hub, but considerable barriers to growing uptake exist.
 The WMCA's strategic economic framework should continue to recognise the nuances and interconnectedness between economic clusters and technology drivers, aligning to national strategies and approaches.